ryanrestine/HackTheBox_WriteUps/windows_machines/jerry_notes.md

 ![wc_list.png](../assets/jerry_assets/wc_list.png)

-Hydra can blaze through the Tomcat list n early instantly, while rockyou would take hours and hours.
+Hydra can blaze through the Tomcat list nearly instantly, while rockyou would take hours and hours.
 Starting more simple and targeted and increasing your net as needed seems like the best path here.
 Not to mention that highly specific credentials may not even exist at all in rockyou.

 2. While not relevant on a HTB machine, throwing something like rockyou against a login page would generate a HUGE amount of network traffic and would likely be detected quickly.
 While brute forcing isn't stealthy by nature, the logic follows that fewer login attempts generates less traffic and noise, which is less likely to be detected.